globaleaks/whistleblowing-software/backend/doc/statsandaccounting.md

 ## StatisticSchedule

-Every 10 minutes, all the collected event counters shift, are summed and stored as activity statistics.
+Every hour all the collected event counters are collected and stored as activity statistics.

-It make two operation:
+The scheduler makes two operations:

-  * take all the recent activities in the EventQueue, make a summary and record them for the statistics
+  * it takes all the recent activities in the EventQueue, make a summary and record them for the statistics
-  * take all the recent alarms raised, and save them in the *anomalies* table, to be conserved.
+  * it takes all the recent alarms raised, and save them in the *anomalies* table, to be conserved.

-_After the Statistics, the queue are empty_, and therefore 'activities' and 'anomalies' REST API will return an empty list.

 # Events monitoring signature definition